Samuel Toloza

 Samuel González Toloza (born 1979) is a Salvadoran retired special forces soldier of the Salvadoran Air Force.
 He was a member of the Cuscatlán Battalion II during the Iraq War.
 Toloza is known for a last stand knife charge he carried out against militants of the Mahdi Army in Najaf in April 2004, for which he was awarded the Bronze Star Medal.
 Toloza later served in the Presidential Battalion and provided security for Salvadoran government officials during the presidencies of Antonio Saca and Mauricio Funes.

 Early life

 Samuel González Toloza was born in Santiago Nonualco, El Salvador, in 1979.
 Several of Toloza's uncles and brothers were members of the Armed Forces of El Salvador during the Salvadoran Civil War (1979–1992).
-He also had one uncle fight for the rebel Farabundo Martí National Liberation Front.
+He also had one uncle who fought for the rebel Farabundo Martí National Liberation Front.
 Toloza's father, Juan González García, was killed during a machete fight in 1999.